What I Learned Starting a Commercial Real Estate Brokerage

 Everyday we became more like a traditional leasing brokerage, with no differentiator, at which point I became less interested in the business as a long term commitment.
 I sold my shares to the two remaining founders and started looking for my next venture.

-I recognized the impact digital was about to have on marketing and sales, which was a constant problem at Commercial Partners, so I left to start a b2b marketing agency to its potential first hand.
-(And along those lines, here’s some of what I’ve learned so far.)
+I recognized the impact digital was about to have on marketing and sales, which was a constant problem at Commercial Partners, so I left to start a b2b marketing agency to learn its potential first hand.
+More on that here.

 What I learned: Innovation inside traditional businesses is hard.
 Blockbuster, Sears, Kodak, Xerox, Yahoo, Macys, RadioShack, AOL, and so many others all had the same problem.
-This is why you so frequently see startups beating massive entrenched companies in even old businesses (e.g. Slack vs. Microsoft’s Skype).
+This is why you so frequently see startups beating massively entrenched, well capitalized companies in even old categories (e.g. Slack vs. Microsoft’s Skype).

 Enterprise companies know and use this knowledge.
 When you see BigCo buy TinyCo, they’re outsourcing their R&D and reducing their risk in exchange for money – often times paying a large premium for the privilege.
 My next product will leverage this knowledge much more extensively.